6 Giving Tuesday Email Examples That Convert

-The example below from Outreach International features a fun photo that is relevant to their fundraising goal of purchasing buffalo in the Philippines.
-It mentions the campaign’s $3,000 goal, but highlights that incredible generosity raised over $10,000.
+The example below from Outreach International features a fun photo relevant to their fundraising goal of purchasing buffalo in the Philippines.
+It mentions the campaign’s $3,000 goal but highlights that incredible generosity raised over $10,000.

 The email reiterates the nonprofit’s mission and how the funding will support it.
 It also contains links for supporters to learn more, encouraging continued engagement with the cause.

-Elevate Your Giving Tuesday Success With Thoughtful Giving Tuesday Emails That Convert
+Elevate Your Giving Tuesday Success With Thoughtful Emails That Convert

-Well-planned emails can drive the success of not only your Giving Tuesday campaign, but also your next fundraising event.
 Following on the heels of Giving Tuesday is likely your year-end campaign.
-Once Giving Tuesday is over, you’ll want to move into highlighting the results of your campaign to demonstrate past success and build momentum for additional year-end giving.
-By staying connected with everyone who donated, you can steward them to your next campaign.
+Once Giving Tuesday is over, you’ll want to highlight your campaign’s results in a series of intentional emails to demonstrate past success and build momentum for additional year-end giving.
+You can steward them to your next campaign by staying connected with everyone who donated.

 10 Free Giving Tuesday Email Templates